 One final piece of general plugin advice I have for you is that you don’t need to have all plugins activated at all times.
 There are plugins that you use only occasionally (ones that don’t provide any user-visible content).

-A great example of such a plugin is P3 described above – you only need it when doing a scan.
+An excellent example of such a plugin has P3 described above – you only need it when doing a scan.

 Some other examples:

 - Backup plugins.
 But be careful here.
 If you’re using scheduled backups, then you need them activated at all times.
 If you’re just doing manual backups, then they can be deactivated.